AbolfazlKarbakhsh/React-Redux-Todo/README.md

-# Getting Started with Create React App
+# Reacr Redux Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Hello, this web application is developed with React and in this project Redux state management is used.

 ## Available Scripts